dominickjay/dominickjay.com/src/writing/replace-gsap-wth-scroll-animations.md

 For the HTML nothing needs to change here for this, which is great.
 Thanks Ryan!

-The CSS, given how we’re relying on it more now without the JS providing the animations, needs some tweaking.
-To the mark element that has the text-highlight service, we need to add this:
+The CSS - given how we’re relying on it more now without the Javascript providing the animations - needs some tweaking.
+To the mark element that has the `text-highlight` class, we can add this:

 ```css
 @keyframes highlight {